bdsegal/bdsegal.github.io/pages/research.md

 Invited talk: "P-splines with an l1 penalty for repeated measures."
 Statistical learning and data science/nonparametric statistics conference, June 2018.

-Contributed poster: "Tests of matrix structure for construct validation."
-Michigan Student Symposium for Interdisciplinary Statistical Sciences (MSSISS), Mar 2017 (won best poster from Biostatistics department).
+Contributed poster (winner of best poster from Biostatistics department): "Tests of matrix structure for construct validation."
+Michigan Student Symposium for Interdisciplinary Statistical Sciences (MSSISS), Mar 2017.

 Contributed poster: "P-splines with an l1 penalty for repeated measures."
 ENAR, Mar 2017.